kingluddite/web-dev-notes/full_stack/mean-stack/05-mongo.md

 Says what data types are required for our fields.

-Because Mongoose is a **Singleton**, the `Todo` model is registered with Mongoose, wherever you require Mongoose
+Because Mongoose is a **Singleton**, the `Todo` model is registered with Mongoose wherever you require Mongoose

 ### Best Practice
-But it is a best practice to export the model itself _(in case you are using more advanced configurations)_
+But it is a best practice to export the model itself
+* _(in case you are using more advanced configurations)_

 ## Debugging Refresher
 Tools to help us debug our application